leemgs/doc-summarizer-with-HF-MATLAB/models/README.md

    - **Feature**: An enhanced version of the Pegasus model, fine-tuned on multiple datasets for high-quality abstractive summarization.
 It generates high-level summaries and is especially effective for long documents.
    - **Hugging Face URL**: [google/pegasus-large](https://huggingface.co/google/pegasus-large)

-These models can be easily switched in your summarization tasks by replacing the model name in your code with any of these Hugging Face model URLs.